victoriacheng15/victoriacheng15.vercel.app/src/drafts/cant-hurt-me-embracing-struggle-achieving-the-impossible.md

 ## Recap

-"Can't Hurt Me" tells David Goggins' journey from struggles to becoming a Navy SEAL and athlete.
+`Can't Hurt Me` tells David Goggins' journey from struggles to becoming a Navy SEAL and athlete.
 His advice: be honest with yourself, toughen your mind, set big goals, get used to discomfort, exceed limits, and keep learning.
 He believes our minds are powerful—overcoming challenges through adaptation and hard work is key.
 His story shows we can transform our lives by embracing adversity and staying determined.

 This book resonated with me due to its emphasis on the process, similar to what I've encountered in other works like "Atomic Habits."
 Focusing on the process keeps you on course and moving toward your primary objectives.
 I also appreciate the author's idea of cultivating a resilient mindset by pushing past limits to become a better self.